Château Thivin - Cuvée Zaccharie 2016 (Magnum)

 Robert Parker

-The Cuvée Zaccharie is the estate’s flagship wine, always deeply concentrated, with aromas of very ripe fruits such as blackcurrant and blackberry.
-A round, warm wine, rich in spices, refined, and very elegant.
-A truly beautiful bottle!
+The Cuvée Zaccharie is the estate’s flagship wine, always very concentrated, with aromas of very ripe fruits such as blackcurrant and blackberry.
+A round and warm wine, with plenty of spice, refined and very elegant.
+A truly wonderful bottle!

 Buy your Thivin wines at the best price in a private sale!